coyote963/bman-notifier/README.md

 The second portion is a discord bot that connects to a channel and posts pings to users when the first component detects that the number of players in the spasman server reach a certain number.

+This was tested on python 3.7.
+Not sure if it'll work for earlier ones.
+It also uses discord.py libary 1.2.3

 ### Settings files ###

 There are two settings files that will need to be created